rolandhordos/Study-ReactNative/README.md

 **Q**: How can I verify default component behaviour that doesn't appear in the snapshot, for example flex direction if it's not explicitly set?

+### Component Development

+#### Using Components in Source Form - project+components

+How amazing would it be, if your RN application itself could make use of the React component architecture.
+Individually each component could be published for maximum reuse.
+Ideally you could run Jest and your App in your project root like you always do, but concurrently you could develop independent components also running at least Jest.

+##### Best Option So Far - libsync

+Coined *libsync* for a simple rsync of prepared component package lib contents into an installed package version.
+It works to hot reload component changes into the project.
+It does not allow us to debug ES6/7 based component source.

+To use this technique, add this to the yarn scripts section:

+	"libsync":  "npx babel src/ -d lib/ --presets=react-native; rsync -rav lib/ libsync"

+You will need to symlink the lib directory of an installed version of the package in the project that is using it.

+	ln -s ~/MyProject/node_modules/@me/my-component/lib libsync

+Yes, this is a hack.
+However it seems to be the best hack available.
+Many problems were encountered trying to use the node module architecture to accomplish project+component development.

+##### Problems Using Node modules as Developing Components

+- Packages are typically published in a minified form, probably in a different folder such as *lib* where the *src* is elsewhere.
+The Component Shim approach below which patches the package.json got close but would only work with Jest.
+- *Yarn add* as a local package gives the ability to update changes from the local file system without publishing, though would require at least pre packaging of the minified form as use of the component's own ES6/7 source through symlinking or package.json patching would not work.
+Possibly some additional Babel configuration here might help.
+- For performance each sub-system has it's own caching or optimization that get in the way of creative module usage.
+NPM, Jest, RN Packager, Expo ..
+- Initializing Jest again in a subdirectory of a project where you mean to run it regularly, causes the "Cannot find module 'setupDevtools' from 'setup.js'" error.
+- Dependent modules in subfolders that have a node_modules within them (ex: react and react-native) will cause an arbitrary dependency resolution problem and error out, pointing to the duplicate dependencies.

+##### Component Shim to yarn add /filesystem/package

+Assuming the package you're developing becomes packaged to a "lib" directory and have development dependencies that clash with the project that's *using* the component, you'll want this **shim** which you can add to the *"scripts"* section and execute as:

+	yarn component-shim

+Add this to package.json scripts section:

+	"component-shim": "yarn add /Users/rolandhordos/Projects/Study/Node/react-native-carousel; cd node_modules/@rolandhordos/react-native-carousel/; rm -fr node_modules/react-native; rm -fr node_modules/react; rm -fr lib; rm -fr src; ln -s /Users/rolandhordos/Projects/Study/Node/react-native-carousel/src; sed -i.bak 's/lib\\/C/src\\/C/g' package.json"

+Note that double backslashes were necessary in the JSON in place of single backslashes if you were executing this in sed on the command line.

+##### Add Component Source as SubModule

+Submodules might have been a straightforward fallback when packaging breaks down, like in other dev envs.
+However:

+- The source needs to be within the project tree -- in it's sandbox.
+Symlinking out to some arbitrary structure always caused some sort of packager, Jest, or Babel originating dependency resolution problem.
+- yarn install in a subdirectory of a yarn based project will result in a laundry list of resolution and dependency issues.

+The part of this that works, is to directly include the source, make source changes and add to your project testing, then contribute back source changes from the submodule to the component repo.
+Then pull / merge changes in as well.
+Far from parallel Jest based development.

+##### Custom Component Architecture - Not Quite There Yet

+It's easy to drink the Component Kool-aid and fall in love with a component inspired architecture.
+As of Novenber 2017, it's still really hard to make work well, the way the trivial examples just pop.

+**Tweak #1 - Jest - Ignoring Duplicate Module Paths**:  When you're including a component you're developing, into another project, add those module paths to the jest section of package.json.
+Otherwise you will get duplicate import type warnings.

+``"modulePathIgnorePatterns": ["~/Projects/MyProject/node_modules/@myComponentScope"] ``

+**Tweak #2 - Jest - Haste Map Cache Purge**:  Cached haste map related woes.
+When you make any non-trivial changes to package.json or other component structure, you may see more consistent results by blowing away the jest cache directory.
+You find the cache pack by executing this:

+``jest --showConfig | ache``

 ## IDEs and Editors